umarpir/umarpir.github.io/about.md

 My name is Umar and I am currently studying Computer Science with Artificial Intelligence at Brunel University.
 Along with that I've been working on a few projects which I'll be posting in my blog along with just general things.
 Although I’m due to graduate next year, I consider myself a ‘forever student,’ as not only am I eager to both constantly build on my academic foundations and stay in tune with the latest software, but I am also always looking for new things to learn and get into both professionally and as a general fun!

-Receiving the benefits of content is a certain something.
-Be that as it may, it's so substantially less demanding once you begin conveying all the more successfully.
-The profitable content thought isn't just about bragging your item's capacities and general worth or your organization's achievements.
-You should concentrate less on advertising how awesome your item is and rather concentrate on indicating how valuable it is.
-This is a client focused approach as it concentrates on their issues and your answer for them.
-Making yourself fundamental is critical.

 ### Content is Imortant
 <div class="box">